tjleizeng/Peer-learning/Autonomous vehicles/Adoption/README.md

 # AV adoption
-This folder stores the resources of the market investigation interms of AVs.
+This folder stores the resources of the market investigation in terms of AVs.

 ## Relevant papers
 - Bansal, P., & Kockelman, K. M. (2017).
 Forecasting Americans’ long-term adoption of connected and autonomous vehicle technologies.
 Transportation Research Part A: Policy and Practice, 95, 49-63.